ADD CONDITION

 In the event of accidental ingestion, it is imperative to seek immediate medical assistance or contact a Poison Control Center.
 Prompt action is crucial to mitigate potential risks associated with overdosage.

 Healthcare professionals should be aware that symptoms of overdosage may vary depending on the substance involved.
-Monitoring the patient for any adverse effects is essential, as timely intervention can significantly influence outcomes.
+Monitoring the patient closely for any adverse reactions is essential.

 Nonclinical Toxicology